-A Georgia vehicle bill of sale is a legally binding document between the seller and the buyer of a vehicle.
-The terms of the transaction are mutually agreed upon and listed in the bill of sale.
+A Georgia motor vehicle bill of sale is a legally binding document between the seller and the buyer of a vehicle.
+The transaction terms are mutually agreed upon and listed in the bill of sale.

 The document also provides legal protection for both the buyer and the seller should any disagreement concerning the ownership of the vehicle or the validity of the transaction arise.